Configuration Data Types

 queue-rule-missing | The queue rule has been removed from the configuration. |

-target-branch-missing | The pull request base branch is missing. |
+base-branch-missing | The pull request base branch is missing. |

-target-branch-changed | The pull request base branch has changed. |
+base-branch-changed | The pull request base branch has changed. |

 pr-unexpectedly-failed-to-merge | An unexpected error happened while merging the pull request. |